andrewning/sortphotos/README.md

     python sortphotos.py source destination --use-only-tags EXIF:CreateDate EXIF:DateTimeOriginal

+You can also prioritize specific tags so as to not always use the oldest date

+    python sortphotos.py source destination --prioritize-tags EXIF:CreateDate EXIF:ModifyDate

+or prioritize by group

+    python sortphotos.py source destination --prioritize-tags EXIF

 <!-- ## selected what to sort by (defining the tags)

 sortphotos.py takes a list of tags you want to search for.
 This list should be ordered in terms of precedence.
 The default list is